miguelcarrasco/POJOs2CSV/README.md

 ```

 > Important: The collection must not be empty (it will throw a NoSuchElementException), because there is no way
-to know the type of objects in the collection at runtime if the collection doesn't have at least one element.
+to know the type of objects in the collection at runtime (i.e. using reflection) if the collection
+doesn't contains at least one element.

 > But If you know the type of objects in the collection, then you can use the method: